alexle/alexle.github.com/posts/easy-life-overrated.markdown

 Conversely, when you put your heart and soul into a goal, you're going to appreciate that success more.
 You'll take pride and satisfaction in your accomplishment, knowing the sweat and work it took.

-More importantly, a challenging life shapes and defines you in other positive ways:
+A challenging life also shapes and defines you in other positive ways:

 * It stretches your limits
 * It builds character and strength